beatricepitigoi/TasksManagement/Database Structure.md

  CREATE DATABASE dbBPTG;

  # Create new user
- CREATE USER task_user WITH PASSWORD 'password';
+ CREATE USER beatricepitigoi WITH PASSWORD 'password';
  GRANT ALL PRIVILEGES ON DATABASE task_manager TO task_user;

  # Connect to your db